As a baby, it goes without saying I don’t like to complain. Just get on with it by myself, that’s my motto.

 But your bed.
 It’s just too small.
 Sometimes when I come join you in the middle of the night, I feel a bit squashed.

 So then I have to kind of kick and shove and roll about until I can lie horizontally or spread myself out like a starfish.
 Y’know, be comfortable.
-So it would be good if we could just make the bed about double the size.
+So it would be good if we could just make the bed about double the size or replace it with our trampoline.
 The room is pretty small though.
 Hmm…

 OH.
 Lightbulb moment.
 Daddy could sleep in the garden.
 He loves it in there anyway.